Jo Beverley: Personal life

 Soon after university, Beverley and her husband Ken moved to Ottawa, Ontario, Canada.
 Beverley became a Canadian with dual citizenship, and she and Ken raised their two sons there, then moved to Victoria, British Columbia.

-More recently, she and Ken moved back to England, and they lived in Dawlish, Devon, though they were considering returning to Victoria permanently.
+She and Ken moved back to England in 2009, and they lived in Dawlish, Devon, though they were considering returning to Victoria permanently.

 Later life and death

 In 2012, Beverley survived a bout with cancer and was in remission for four years.
 However, the cancer returned and moved very quickly; she succumbed to it on 23 May 2016.
 She died in a care home in Yorkshire, England.

 Recognition

-Her works have been translated into many languages and have won her many awards, including five RITAs, two Career Achievement Awards from Romantic Times, The Golden Leaf Award, and the Readers' Choice Award.
-A member of the Romance Writers of America (RWA) Honor Roll, Beverley is the sole Canadian romance author inducted into the RWA Hall of Fame.
+Her works have been translated into many languages and won her many awards, including five RITAs and two Career Achievement Awards from Romantic Times.
+She also won The Golden Leaf Award, and the Readers' Choice Award.
+A member of the Romance Writers of America (RWA) Honor Roll, Beverley was also inducted into the RWA Hall of Fame.
+She is the only Canadian to be inducted.